PreyeP/E-commerce-Shopping-Trends-and-Customer-Behaviour-Analysis/README.md

 ### How does Discount Impact the Purchase Amount
 <img width="829" height="411" alt="Discount applied" src="https://github.com/user-attachments/assets/bf0ad60c-b3ec-488f-81cd-8dfc7f5e15a6" />

-The average purchase amount is higher when no discount is applied, suggesting that discounts do not necessarily drive larger individual purchases.
+In analyzing the question above, it was found that the average purchase amount is higher when no discount is applied, suggesting that discounts do not necessarily drive larger individual purchases.

 - The analysis revealed that the average purchase price for transactions without a discount applied is higher than for transactions where a discount was utilized.